The Who: Who Are You and Moon's death

 After the 1976 tour, Townshend took most of the following year off to spend time with his family.
 He discovered that former Beatles and Rolling Stones manager Allen Klein had bought a stake in his publishing company.
 A settlement was reached, but Townshend was upset and disillusioned that Klein had attempted to take ownership of his songs.
-Townshend went to the Speakeasy where he met the Sex Pistols' Steve Jones and Paul Cook, fans of the Who.
+Townshend went to the Speakeasy where he met the Sex Pistols' Steve Jones and Paul Cook, fans of The Who.
 After leaving, he passed out in a doorway, where a policeman said he would not be arrested if he could stand and walk.
 The events inspired the title track of the next album, Who Are You.

 The group reconvened in September 1977, but Townshend announced there would be no live performances for the immediate future, a decision that Daltrey endorsed.
-By this point, Moon was so unhealthy that the Who conceded it would be difficult for him to cope with touring.
+By this point, Moon was so unhealthy that The Who conceded it would be difficult for him to cope with touring.
 The only gig that year was an informal show on 15 December at the Gaumont State Cinema in Kilburn, London, filmed for the documentary The Kids Are Alright.
-The band had not played for 14 months, and their performance was so weak that the footage was unused.
-Moon's playing was particularly lacklustre and he had gained a lot of weight, though Daltrey later said, "even at his worst, Keith Moon was amazing."
+The band had not played for 14 months, and their performance was so weak that the footage was not used.
+Moon's playing was particularly lacklustre and he had gained a lot of weight, though Daltrey later said, "even at his worst, Keith Moon was amazing".